Ravula Suryanarayana Murty

-Ravula Suryanarayana Murty, M.A., D.Litt., (born 22 December 1935, Narendrapuram in Rajahmundry in Andhra Pradesh) is an Indian writer and poet, an administrator and journalist.
+Ravula Suryanarayana Murty (born 22 December 1935) is an Indian writer and poet, an administrator and journalist.
 His parents were Sri Surya Rao and Smt.
 Narayamma.

 Education

 Ravula had his primary education at Narendrapuram, his native place and completed secondary education at M.S.N.
 Charities High School, Kakinada.
-Later, he had his higher studies at P.R. college, Kakinada.
+Later, he had his higher studies at P.R.
+College, Kakinada.
 He obtained his M.A. in public administration from the Utkal University, Bhubaneswar.
-He was later awarded a doctorate in literature for his thesis on rural resurgence of Independent India.
+He was later awarded a doctorate in literature for his thesis on the rural resurgence of Independent India.
 He was a leader of the District Student Congress Committee of East Godavari.

 Career

 Editor

 Murty began his career at age 19 in 1954 as the editor of Janasakti, a pro Congress party daily published from Kakinada, where he worked for four years.
 He was also the editor of the weekly Andhra Sri during the peak activity of the movement for a separate Andhra State.
 Murty supported the Telugu people who aspired for a state of their own as a linguistic province.
 He also edited the Andhra Pradesh publication while he was serving the state government.